YarmolenkoD/notpixel/README.md

 # 🎨AUTO FARM FOR NOTPIXEL 🎨

-> [!WARNING]
+> [!ATTENTION]
-> As a payment for this script I take a part of your referrals, to remove this behavior or reduce the percentage of referrals you can customize this variable PERCENT_OF_REFERRALS_FOR_CREATORS_OF_THE_SOFT.
+> As a payment for this script I take a 20% of your referrals.

 > [!WARNING]
 > I am not responsible for your account.
 Please consider the potential risks before using this bot.